Chinese Tutor App - Posit UXD Workshop Project

 Online Learning

 Online classes combine drills, videos, and live video chats with native tutors.
 The materials reflect different learning philosophies and different markets that were in vogue at different times.
 The newer ones have videos that can be searched for relevance.

-These are four well established providers of online classes.
+- Pimsleur.
 Developed by linguistics scholar Paul Pimsleur.
 Mean to mimic the way children master their first language through immersion in conversation, listening, and speaking.
 Unique approach to teaching tones by syllable and learning long words back to front.

+- Rosetta Stone.
 Founder Allen Stolzfus set out to simulate natural immersion by using pictures and sounds in context with no translation.
 Originally developed around CD-Rom technology in 92.
 The Mandarin course is structured around 20 units similar to the FLS modules with smaller lessons that focus on pronunciation, reading, writing, grammar and vocabulary within each module.
 Live Tutoring is also available.

 Apps